VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

 * For the `Salsa` stage: select the gear icon and specify the HiC restriction enzyme (`GATC`) as the "Restriction enzyme bases" input
 * For the `concat s3+q2+mito` stage: the **Alternate combined** haplotigs contained in the file `fArcCen1_q2.fasta.gz` for `q2 input`.
 If a mitogenome is available for this species, it should be incorporated as input in this stage.

 IMPORTANT: You should check for the mitogenome availability in the [VGP GenomeArk website](https://vgp.github.io/genomeark).
-If it is present, you need to download to your computer, and upload to your DNAnexus project.
+If it is present, you need to download to your computer and upload to your DNAnexus project.
 To do this, click the green button `+ Add Data` and select the file from your computer.
 If the mitogenome is not available, please ask in in the ["training" channel of the VGP Slack](https://genomeark.slack.com/archives/CE7FU8YAC).

 In addition, click the gear icon next to the File Concatenator app to specify the output name: `fArcCen1_s4.fasta.gz`.
 Remember to configure `intermediates/hic` as the output folder and save the workflow copy before launch the analysis.